 When ethnic groups are in the minority, they often face discrimination regarding memorialization and religious practice.
 This is especially the case for the returnees.
-Civil society efforts to memorialize victims belonging to national or ethnic minorities at the entity level, particularly in Republika Srpska, have been hampered by local authorities (often belonging to the majority ethnic group) or by administrative requirements that delay or block the process for years.
-A significant example of this problem is the failure of local authorities in the wider Srebrenica area to fulfill the requests of victims' families to commemorate atrocities on sites where they occurred, for instance, by installing memorial plaques.
-While the victims belonging to the minority are denied exercising their right to memorialize, others belonging to the majority are allowed to do so.
+Civil society efforts to memorialize victims belonging to national or ethnic minorities at the entity level, in particular in the Republika Srpska, have been hampered by local authorities (often belonging to the majority ethnic group) or by administrative requirements that delay or block the process for years.
+A significant example of this problem is the failure of local authorities in the wider Srebrenica area to fulfil the requests of victims’ families to commemorate atrocities at the sites where they occurred, for instance, by installing memorial plaques.
+While the victims belonging to the minority are denied the exercising of their right to memorialize, others belonging to the majority are allowed to do so.

 Minority groups also face discrimination in their religious practices.
 In the reporting period, there were several examples of attacks on religious authorities and buildings, including shots fired at the Aladža mosque in Foča and Livno or the desecration of the Serb-Orthodox Cathedral of the Holy Trinity in Mostar and the Orthodox Temple of the Ascension in Stolac, by unknown persons.

 Furthermore, returnees often encounter a hostile environment that can lead to discrimination and violent confrontations.
-They struggle to access many areas of basic rights, such as labor market opportunities, social benefits, and health care.
+They struggle to access many areas of basic rights, such as labour market opportunities, social benefits and health care.

-Social exclusion and discrimination against the Roma remain widespread, particularly in housing, employment, education, and access to health services.
-The Roma community is often targeted by hate crimes and hate speech, including verbal or physical assaults, derogatory language, and negative stereotypes.
+Social exclusion and discrimination against the Roma remain widespread, in particular in housing, employment, education and access to health services.
+The Roma community is often targeted by hate crimes and hate speech, including verbal or physical assaults, derogatory language and negative stereotypes.
 National minorities face challenges in gaining recognition and significant barriers to achieving emancipation and inclusion, especially in education and representation.

-Other groups that face discrimination in Bosnia and Herzegovina are migrants and asylum seekers.
-While the number of asylum seekers and migrants has decreased in recent years, there is still a lack of adequate protection and sensitive accommodation for those with specific needs, such as medical or psychological care.
-Migrants outside formal reception centers face increased violence, exploitation, and abuse risks.
+Other groups that face discrimination in Bosnia and Herzegovina are migrants and asylum-seekers.
+While the number of asylum-seekers and migrants has decreased in recent years, there is still a lack of adequate protection and sensitive accommodation for those with specific needs, such as medical or psychological care.
+Migrants outside formal reception centres face increased violence, exploitation and abuse risks.

-Discrimination based on sexual orientation or gender identity is a serious problem, affecting employment, education, housing, and health care, and can manifest in hate speech and violence.
+Discrimination based on sexual orientation or gender identity is a serious problem, affecting employment, education, housing and health care, and can manifest in hate speech and violence.
 Prosecuting hate crimes and hate speech remains insufficient, as reported attacks based on the victim’s sexual orientation or gender identity have not been investigated thoroughly.
-Attacks on LGBTQI persons and supporters are increasing, especially in Republika Srpska, where certain politicians speak of defending “patriarchal” and “traditions values” and refrain from condemning those attacks.
+Attacks on LGBTQI persons and supporters are increasing, especially in the Republika Srpska, where certain politicians speak of defending “patriarchal” and “traditions values” and refrain from condemning those attacks.
 The lack of protection for LGBTQI persons remains concerning.

 More efforts are needed to combat discrimination and promote tolerance to ensure a more inclusive and equal society, fostering stability in Bosnia and Herzegovina.

-Trust-Building and Reconciliation
+Trust-building and reconciliation

-Ethno-nationalist leaders continue to pursue war-time agendas of division, hampering reconciliation in the country.
+Ethno-nationalist leaders continue to pursue wartime agendas of division, hampering reconciliation in the country.
 This rhetoric encourages diverging narratives about the conflict and crimes committed during the war.
-I am convinced that despite many advances and achievements, at a certain point, it becomes difficult, if not impossible, for a post-war society to flourish and move on without meaningful reconciliation.
+I am convinced that, despite many advances and achievements, at a certain point, it becomes difficult, if not impossible, for a post-war society to flourish and move on without meaningful reconciliation.

-Post Traumatic Stress Disorder (PTSD) remains widespread and often unaddressed in Bosnia and Herzegovina.
-It is indispensable that state institutions intensify efforts to heal these traumas and to contribute to reconciliation in society.
+Post-traumatic stress disorder remains widespread and often unaddressed in Bosnia and Herzegovina.
+It is indispensable that State institutions intensify efforts to heal these traumas and to contribute to reconciliation in society.
 I also call upon the members of the international community to support such efforts.